MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ms.author: kepontop
 ---

-# Performance Articles For Developers
+# Performance articles for developers

 In this article, you can read about ways to tune performance when developing for [!INCLUDE[prod_short](../developer/includes/prod_short.md)].